hylian-modding/OcarinaOfTime-LiveMenu/README.md

 # OcarinaOfTime-LiveMenu
-A live menu actor in Ocarina of Time that replaces the kaleidoscope actor.
+A live menu actor overlay in Ocarina of Time that aims to substitute for the kaleidoscope menu.

 ## Contributors
 Main Developers: Drahsid, Psi-Hate